 Assessment methods and Criteria

-A written exam on the topic of the course with 24 questions with a multiple choices, a question of 20 lines, and a question of 2 pages.
-Plus an oral exam intended to communicate the conclusions of the research on the original documents on the data base American Historical Newspapers online, concerning one of the arguments of the course.
+An oral exam on the arguments of the course will run on Teams.
+Plus one written research on the original documents on the data base American Historical Newspapers online, concerning one of the arguments of the course.
 More in general the exam aims to verify that the student was able to obtain these notions, was able to express them in a clear and exact way, and to articulate her/his thought using the right words.
-Finally she/he was able to frame and understand new events or other cases of studies with the ability to communicate these skills to a broad publlic .
+Finally she/he was able to frame and understand new events or other cases of studies with the ability to communicate these skills to a broad public .